1. Erroneous bets

 5. Reviewing bets on Smarkets’ own motion

-Smarkets may also conduct reviews of bets on their own motion.
+Smarkets may also conduct reviews of bets on their own initiative.
 In normal office hours, and excluding the case of outlier transactions, users will be alerted to the investigation and informed of a decision within 120 minutes of the bets being matched.

 Where the erroneous bet occurs outside normal office hours, a decision will be conveyed by 18:00 GMT on the next business day, defined as Monday to Friday and excluding national holidays in the UK.